mvolkmann/blog/src/zig.md

 The `comptime` keyword marks items that must be known at compile-time.
 It can be applied to:

-- function parameters
+- function parameters whose values are known at compile-time
-- variables declared inside functions
+- variables declared inside functions that are initialized at compile-time
-- expressions such as function calls
+- expressions such as function calls that are evaluated at compile-time
-- blocks of code
+- blocks of code that will be run at compile-time

+This takes the place of preprocessor directives and macros in C and C++.

 The initial values of variables declared at the container level (outside any function) are automatically evaluated at compile-time.